 This is important: Statistics show that video content is one of the most effective (if not the most effective) visual marketing tools today.

 - A marketing video can attract up to 300% more traffic and leads.

 - A video on your landing page can boost conversions by 80%.

 - Video-based social media posts generate 48% more views.

 - Emails with video have a 300% higher click rate.

 Now, let’s take a look at how you can drive these outcomes with Design Pickle’s Motion Graphics service.

 10 Types of Motion Graphics You Can Create With Design Pickle

 Animated typography (often known as kinetic typography) is a great way to add a few seconds of screen time for your brand wordmark or company catchphrase.
 You can also create an entire explainer video using animated typography.
 Simply put, animated typography is moving text.

 Have you ever sung along to a fun lyric video or watched in awe as a narrator’s words unfold onscreen to supplement the audio?
 Those are animated typography!
-Check out this article for more examples of typographic magic.

 2. Advanced Animated Titles